paulspartan14/Nodejs-Route-Practice/README.md

 ## Container :package:

-to run the project directly from the container created locally you can run: (don't forget to create the .env and replace $ {PORT}
+to run the project directly from the container created locally you can run: (don't forget to create the .env archive and replace $ {PORT}
 by the port you will use)

 ```